What Causes Inflammation? 7 Key Contributors

 There are numerous chronic health conditions associated with high blood sugar, insulin resistance, and chronic low-grade inflammation.
 These health conditions include type 2 diabetes, cardiovascular disease, obesity, and high blood pressure.

-Steps you can take to balance your blood sugar include consuming a healing diet, optimize sleep, boost vitamin D levels, correct thyroid issues, and minimizing stress.
+Steps you can take to balance your blood sugar include consuming a healing diet, optimizing sleep, boosting vitamin D levels, correcting thyroid issues, and minimizing stress.
 For information about blood sugar instability and ways to test your blood sugar, check out this article.

 Leaky Gut Syndrome